Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Braiding Relations

 From this, we see that the braiding transformation is by matrix multiplication by $\hat{N}^{-1}\alpha_1^{k,a}( c)\hat{N}$ rather than $\alpha_1^{k,a}( c)$.
 This matrix is in the same equivalence class of irreps, because it is related to the original matrix representation by conjugation, reflecting the fact that the class of irreps is a conserved quantity.
 We can think of the conjugating matrices as mixing different matrix indices, which are internal degrees of freedom for the topological charge rather than conserved quantities.
 A similar result will hold for the other membrane operator.
 The conjugating matrices depend on the edge labels, reflecting the non-coherence of the two excitations (again, this is familiar from non-Abelian untwisted lattice gauge theory).
 Note that when we take 1d irreps, the conjugation becomes trivial and we just obtain the same phase we reported before.

 Another subtlety concerning Equation \ref{Equation_three_loop_braiding_result_1} relates to the geometry of the situation.
 As indicated in Figure \ref{Figure_three_loop_braiding}, we considered the situation where we braided the loop from the right of the membrane $m_2$ with the loop from the left of the membrane $m_1$.
 These loops have opposite orientations, so it is more natural to braid the loop from the right of membrane $m_2$ with the one from the right of $m_1$ (although the geometry is slightly more complicated).
 Such a process is shown in Figure \ref{Figure_alternate_braiding}.
-As shown in Figure \ref{Figure_consecutive_braiding}, if we apply both braiding moves sequentially it is equivalent to braiding the loop labelled by $c$ around both the loop and anti-loop labelled by $a$.
+As shown in Figure \ref{Figure_consecutive_braiding}, if we apply both braiding moves sequentially it is equivalent to braiding the loop labeled by $c$ around both the loop and anti-loop labeled by $a$.
 Such a braiding move can be done without any intersection of the membrane operators, so the braiding move must be trivial.
 We can use this to deduce the braiding relation with the right-hand loop.
 If we take $m_2^T$ to be the total membrane on the right-hand side of Figure \ref{Figure_consecutive_braiding}, then we have

 because the total membrane $m_2^T$ does not intersect with $m_1$ and so the two operators commute.
-We can then split $m_2^T$ into the two parts $p$ and $q$, which are the blue membranes shown in the left of Figure \ref{Figure_consecutive_braiding} ($q$ is the one corresponding to the braiding move we previously considered, while $p$ corresponds to the new braiding move):
+We can then split $m_2^T$ into the two parts $p$ and $q$, which are shown on the first line of Figure \ref{Figure_consecutive_braiding} ($q$ is the one corresponding to the braiding move we previously considered, while $p$ corresponds to the new braiding move):

 Then we already calculated the commutation relation between the membrane operators and in Equation \ref{Equation_three_loop_braiding_result_1}, so we have

 Requiring this to agree with Equation \ref{Equation_trivial_total_braid_move}, we obtain